dcfrenci/AdventOfCode2023/README.md

 Consider all the initial seed numbers listed in the ranges on the first line of the almanac.
 What is the lowest location number that corresponds to any of the initial seed numbers?

-# Day day6 - Wait For It
+# Day Six - Wait For It

 --- Part One ---